jhe48/P-folio/README.md

 This program was created by Jacky He on 01/08/2022.

 ## Description
-- This is simply my website & reflects my current overall profile.
+- This is simply my website & reflects my current profile.
 - I plan to use **Three.js** library and import my own models from Blender for 3D elements to put on my website.

 ## Tools Used